Wildcats vs. Wildcats: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Kentucky Insights & Trends

-- Kentucky has a 6-4 record against the spread while going 6-4 overall in its past 10 games.
+- Kentucky has gone 6-4 over its last 10 contests, with a 6-4 record against the spread during that span.

-- In their past 10 contests, the Kentucky Wildcats have hit the over six times.
+- In their past 10 contests, the Kentucky Wildcats have gone over the total six times.

 - The Kentucky Wildcats put up 5.7 more points per game (74.6) than the Kansas State Wildcats give up (68.9).